 fbpx Skip to main content

 Gatsugi is a very small town located in the prefecture of Niigata, which overlooks the Sea of Japan.
-The scenery in the area is beautiful and still reminicsent of a time before skyscrapers and subways, wild in all the best ways.
+The scenery in the area is beautiful and still reminiscent of a time before skyscrapers and subways, wild in all the best ways.

 The Beautiful Coastline of Japan Overlooking the Sea of Japan

 Easily accessible from Murakami, the nearest main town, a stroll along the Sea of Japan in Gatsugi is the perfect getaway to the Japanese countryside, a trip to the pristine coastline.
+Everywhere is accessible by foot, and you can find all the main tourist destinations within easy reach of the main town.

 Goishi Beach